swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 ### Impact of using `/` as the delimiter

-#### On comment syntax
+The `/` character is already used in a couple of different places in the language, and users may have defined their own custom operators that use the character.
+In some places, there will be a parsing ambiguity with the use of `/` as a delimiter.
+In other places, there will be a minimal impact.

-Single line comments use the syntax `//`, which would conflict with the spelling for an empty regex literal.
-As such, an empty regex literal would be forbidden.
+#### Cases with little or no impact

-While not conflicting with the syntax proposed in this pitch, it's also worth noting that the `//` comment syntax (in particular documentation comments that use `///`) would likely preclude the ability to use `///` as a delimiter if we ever wanted to support multi-line regex literals.
-It's possible though that future multi-line support could be provided through raw regex literals.
-Alternatively, it could be inferred from the regex options provided.
-For example, a regex that uses the multi-line option `/(?m)/` could be allowed to span multiple lines.
+Single line comments use the syntax `//`, which would be the spelling for an empty regex literal.
+As such, it will not be possible to write an empty regex literal.
+However such a regex literal would have little utility.

 Multi-line comments use the `/*` delimiter.
 As such, a regex literal starting with `*` wouldn't be parsed.
 This however isn't a major issue as an unqualified `*` is already invalid regex syntax.
 An escaped `/\*/` regex literal wouldn't be impacted.

-#### On custom infix operators using the `/` character
+While not conflicting with the syntax proposed in this pitch, it's also worth noting that the `//` comment syntax (in particular documentation comments that use `///`) would likely preclude the ability to use `///` as a delimiter if we ever wanted to support multi-line regex literals.
+It's possible though that future multi-line support could be provided through raw regex literals.
+Alternatively, it could be inferred from the regex options provided.
+For example, a regex that uses the multi-line option `/(?m)/` could be allowed to span multiple lines.

-Choosing `/` as the delimiter means there will a conflict for infix operators containing `/` in cases where whitespace isn't used, for example:
+There will a conflict for infix operators containing `/` in cases where whitespace isn't used, for example:

 ```swift
 x+/y/+z